 About Me Preface

 Writing ‘about me’ is an awkward exercise since by nature I’m not an exhibitionist, gregarious, or a self-promoter.
-However after more than 2 decades of professional work in TV, Film and Photography it’s become clear that sooner or later this amazing journey has to surface outside the vaults in which I’ve kept it all.
-I’m a ‘Dragon’ in the Chinese astrology and a ‘Virgo’ in Western Astrology (I actually don’t really believe in these things) and despite the fact that I realize these astrology things are more than likely bogus I definitely have the Earth based psyche of the Virgo and the creative force of the Dragon, but as with most Dragons I tend to tuck my treasures away in a hidden lair unseen by the rest of the world.
-Well that’s got to change… and so I’m coming out with this huge body of work and half a lifetime of adventures to share with all who might be interested.
+However after more than 3 decades of professional work in TV, Film and Photography it’s become clear that sooner or later this amazing journey has to surface outside the vaults in which I’ve kept it all.
+I’m a ‘Dragon’ in the Chinese astrology and a ‘Virgo’ in Western Astrology if these things matter.
+I definitely have the grounded Earth based way of Virgo and the creative force of the Dragon, but as with most Dragons I tend to tuck my treasures away in a hidden lair unseen by the rest of the world.
+Well that’s now changed as I’ve opened up the underworld cave and so I’m coming out with this huge body of work and half a lifetime of adventures to share with all who might be interested.

 With that said I now move forward and talk about ‘me’ regardless of the discomfort it causes, you see, I’m the quiet guy in a crowd and although I do on occasion appear in front of the camera it’s not my preferred place.
-I’m the guy behind the curtain turning knobs and pushing buttons and creating things so pulling that curtain aside and jumping out and screaming, “hey it’s me and check my stuff out!”, comes not from a place of arrogance but from a place of understanding that there is no use in hiding all that treasure in a cave!
+I’m the guy behind the curtain turning knobs and pushing buttons and creating things so pulling that curtain aside and jumping out and screaming, “hey it’s me and check my stuff out!”, comes not from a place of ego but from a place of understanding that hiding treasures in a cave has no value!
 Here goes…

 Okay enough of the setup here’s what happened next: